abaglione/BCPN-MEMS/README.md

-# bcpn_mems
+# bcpn-mems
-Repo for analysis of BCPN of MEMS data from Kristen Wells (SDSU)
+Repo for analysis of BCPN MEMS dataset, collected by Kristen Wells's group at SDSU (Anna's dissertation repo)